hitzstuff/MMJ_User_Calculator/README.md

 That's it!
 Nothing to it.

-*NOTE:
+ NOTE:
-The program loads/saves the data from/into the mmj_allotments.txt file, located in the dist folder.
-Do NOT edit or delete mmj_allotments.txt, or the program will no longer function.
+   - This program loads/saves the data from/into the mmj_allotments.txt file, located in the dist folder.
+   - Do NOT edit or delete mmj_allotments.txt, or the program will no longer function.

 What it does:
 ------------